MartinMalyMM/pairef/docs/index.rst

    installation
    using
+   gui
+   troubleshooting
    list_of_functions
    test
    credits

 *PAIREF* is a tool for macromolecular crystallographers that performs the *PAIRed REFinement protocol* [1]_ automatically to estimate the optimal high-resolution cutoff.
 It is developed in Python 2.7 and can be installed as a module into the `Computational Crystallography Toolbox <https://cci.lbl.gov/cctbx_docs/index.html>`_.
 It provides a command-line interface that executes all the needed calculations.
 Parameters of refinement can be specified in detail to put all the calculations under full control of the user.
-Obtained results are presented as plots and tables in HTML log file. `REFMAC5 <http://www.ccp4.ac.uk/html/refmac5.html>`_ (part of the `CCP4 Software Suite <http://www.ccp4.ac.uk/>`_) is used for structure model refinement.
+Obtained results are presented as plots and tables in HTML log file. *PAIREF* supports `REFMAC5 <http://www.ccp4.ac.uk/html/refmac5.html>`_ (part of the `CCP4 Software Suite <http://www.ccp4.ac.uk/>`_) and `phenix.refine <https://www.phenix-online.org/documentation/reference/refinement.html>`_ (part of the `PHENIX <https://www.phenix-online.org/documentation/reference/refinement.html>`_) for structure model refinement.

 ..
 [1] `P.A.
 Karplus, K. Diederichs: "Linking crystallographic model and data quality."
 (2012) Science, 336(6084):1030-3. <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3457925/>`_